C-Stein/node-milestones/02-db-driven-applications/exercises/04-express-static.md

 ## Requirements

 Create a Express server that uses static files.
-Place an `index.html`, an image and a css file in a public directory.
+Place an `index.html`, an image and a css file in a directory named `public`.
 Use the index.html to display the photo and some caption text in red or another color using css.

 ```